Jeffresh/scala-square-root-newton-method/README.md

-# scala-square-root-newton-method
+# Scala square root newton method.
-worksheet with scala exercise calculating the square root using newton method.
+Worksheet with functions necessary to resolve scala exercise of calculating the square root using newton method.